ganeshghube/Learn_DevSec_Ops/git/README.md

 ```
 rm PROJECTS.md
 git rm PROJECTS.md
-git rm log/\*.log
- #You can pass files, directories, and file-glob patterns to the git rm command.
-That means you can do things such as:
+git rm log/\*.log #You can pass files, directories, and file-glob patterns to the git rm command.

 ```